mundschenk-at/avatar-privacy/readme.txt

 * global table [prefix]_avatar_privacy
 * usermeta value per user: use_gravatar
 * option per blog: avatar_privacy_settings
+* transient option per commenter: avapr_check_[mail hash]

 The default avatar image is set to the mystery man if you selected one of the new local default avatar images.

 == Screenshots ==

-1. The new options on bottom of the Discussion Settings page.
+1. The new options at the bottom of the Discussion Settings page.
 2. The new default gravatars added by the plugin.
 3. The option added to the comment form.
 4. The option added to the user profile.